juehv/GlucoProxBLE/README.md

 # GlucoProxBLE
 GlucoProxBLE aims to provide BG readings to other devices without requiring an Internet connection.
-Therefore it reads broadcasts from CGM application (e.g. xDrip) and sends them as BLE advertisements.
+Therefore it reads broadcasts from CGM applications (e.g. xDrip) and sends the readings as BLE advertisements.
 This should be a very (energy) efficient way to provide CGM readings to one or more receiving devices for further use (e.g. therapy assistance).

 **NOTE**: Currently only mg/dl is supported.
 Check back later for mmol/l support.